This post is a follow-up on my 7 reasons not to NoSQL. Hope, the last one wasn’t too discouraging and didn’t shake believes in NoSQL.

 I already mentioned hosting costs in the previous post:

-SQL databases are optimising storage usage, when NoSQL — CPU.
-And now CPU is the most expensive resource in data centres, when storage is the cheapest.
+SQL databases are optimising storage usage, when NoSQL — CPU and RAM.
+And now CPU and RAM is the most expensive resource in data centres, when storage is the cheapest.
 At the same time, the most often operation against the DB is querying data, where all the

-GROUP BYs on a normalised DB are hammering the CPU.
+GROUP BYs on a normalised DB are hammering RAM with the CPU on finding matching rows.

 Of course, CPU & RAM are heavily involved in building indexes for NoSQL data, but if the DB is mostly used for querying, you’ll get cost benefits on hosting it in the cloud.